masseygeoinformaticscollaboratory/MappingInterface/README.md

 ## To Start Frontend:
 1. Ensure TomCat is running and GeoServer can be accessed
 2. Go to the `Frontend` directory and start the interface with `npm start`

+## Branches

+SidePopUp - This was the beginning of an alternative view of the information.